fdschneider/jekyll-lablog/_posts/2014-10-08-set-up-your-own-lab-notebook.md

 ## Put it online

-If you want to access the log from anywhere on the internet you might want one of the solutions described in the official [README](https://github.com/fdschneider/jekyll-lablog#deployment).
-For instance, you can use your Dropbox account to make that happen.
-You just need to specify the `url` and `baseurl`, as well as the target directory for generation `destination: ` in the `_config.yml`.
+If you want to access the log from anywhere on the internet you might want one of the solutions described in the  [README](https://github.com/fdschneider/jekyll-lablog#deployment).
+For instance, you can [use your Dropbox account]({{ site.baseurl }}{% post_url 2014-10-10-put-your-labnotebook-online %}) to make it available online.
+You just need to specify the `url` and `baseurl`, as well as the target directory for generation `destination` in the `_config.yml`.